Success1308/Spotify-clone/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact me at [your email address].
+For any questions or suggestions, please open an issue or contact me at Success.ambaliya@gmail.com